An Introduction to Deep Morphological Networks: Results and Discussion

 \subsubsection{UCMerced Land-use Dataset}

 Results for the UCMerced Land-use dataset are reported in Table~\ref{tab:ucmerced_results}.
-In this case, all networks outperformed their respective lower bounds (generated by the Static SEs), an expected outcome given the feature learning step performed by the deep learning-based approaches.
-Considering the LeNet-based networks, the best result, among the baselines, was produced by the architecture based on depthwise separable convolutions~\cite{chollet2017xception}, i.e., the Depth-LeNet.
-The proposed DeepMorphLeNet produced similar results when compared to this baseline, which shows the potential of the proposed technique that optimizes the morphological filters to extract salient and relevant features.
+In this case, all networks outperformed the lower bound result, generated by the Static SEs.

+Additionally, the MorphoN~\cite{mondal2020image} and DMNN~\cite{franchi2020deep} networks were outperformed by all other approaches.
+In fact, all other experimented techniques, including the DeepMorphNets and the networks with Selective Kernels~\cite{li2019selective}, yielded very similar results.

-The exact same conclusions can be drawn from the AlexNet-based networks.
-Specifically, the best baseline was the Depth-AlexNet-based, that produces 73.14$\pm$1.43\% of average accuracy.
-However, again, the proposed DeepMorphAlexNet yielded competitive results when compared to this baseline (76.86$\pm$1.97\% of average accuracy).
-These results show that morphological operations are able to learn useful features.
-Some of these feature maps of the AlexNet-based architectures are presented in Figure~\ref{fig:ucmerced_feature_maps}.
-Note the difference between the characteristics learned by the distinct networks.
-In general, the morphological network is able to preserve different features when compared to the ConvNets.
+This indicates that the proposed method is capable of optimizing the morphological filters to extract salient and relevant features, generating satisfactory outcomes.
+In order to grasp the difference between the information captured by DeepMorphNets and ConvNets, we performed a comparison, presented in Figure~\ref{fig:ucmerced_feature_maps}, between the feature maps of such networks.
+As can be observed, there is a clear difference between the characteristics learned by the distinct networks.
+In general, the DeepMorphNet is able to preserve different features when compared to the ConvNets, which corroborates with our initial analysis.

-In order to better evaluate the proposed morphological network, a convergence analysis for the UCMerced Land-use dataset is presented in Figure~\ref{convergence_ucmerced}.
-Note that the DeepMorphNets are slower to converge compared to the other networks.
-A reason for that is the number of trainable parameters.
-As presented in Table~\ref{tab:ucmerced_results}, the DeepMorphNets have more parameters and, therefore, are more complex to train.
+To better evaluate the proposed morphological network, a convergence analysis of the architectures in the UCMerced Land-use dataset is presented in Figure~\ref{convergence_ucmerced}.
+For simplicity, only the networks that do not use selective kernels~\cite{li2019selective} were reported.
+Note that the proposed model is slower to converge when compared to the other networks.
+A reason for that is the large number of trainable parameters of DeepMorphNets, as presented in Table~\ref{tab:ucmerced_results}.
 However, given enough training time, all networks converge very similarly, which confirms that the proposed DeepMorphNets are able to effectively learn interesting SEs and converge to a suitable solution.